jronallo/iiif-image-server-node/readme.md

 See [node-config](https://github.com/lorenwest/node-config) for how to override the defaults for different environments.
 Note that for the most part all settings must be present, though for a particular environment you only have to include the differences from the default.

+## Cleaning the File Cache

+TODO: Work in progress

+`clean_iiif_cache` can be used to clean the file cache of old, unused image files.
+It uses the file's atime to determine whether to delete the file or not.
+Caches a file for longer periods of time if it is in an image profile of frequently used images.
+See the `iiif` CLI that [`iiif-image`](https://github.com/jronallo/iiif-image) provides for how the same image profile can be used to warm the cache.

 ## Development

 In one terminal run `npm run compile` to compile the Coffeescript.